Uninett/argus-htmx-frontend/README.rst

         git cherry-pick fvgyhj

    If not, a rebase can do it for you.
-If you didn't do step 1 correctly there will be a lot of conflicts!
+If you didn't do step 1 correctly there will be more conflicts than necessary!

    How to rebase (assumes ``mybranch`` is rebased om ``main``)::